tikv/website/content/deep-dive/rpc/_index.md

 * [Headers] (eg. Authorization, User-Agent)
 * [Pipelining]

 TiKV uses **HTTP/2**.
-HTTP/2 is more performant and capable than HTT/1 for TiKVs uses.
+HTTP/2 is more performant and capable than HTTP/1 for TiKV uses.

 ### Interfacing